 The research above agrees with my own inquiry into long-term care insurance.

 As part of this series, I called insurance agents to get quotes.
 One agent asked if I was currently in physical therapy.
 I said, “Yes.
 It’s for my big toe.
 I just had bunion surgery.
-I’ll be done in four weeks.”
+I’ll finish the therapy in four weeks.”

 The agent informed me that I’d likely be rejected for coverage as long as I required physical therapy.